Ten things you may not know about the fair

 6. Since 2013, costs have increased by 27% but income has only risen by 8%.
 This discrepancy has been driven mainly by new Health and Safety regulations, Wiltshire Council Event Management requirements as well as increased insurance and marquee costs.

 7. The Fair is heavily dependent on donations from the significant local fundraisers and other organisations who benefit from the Fair to cover the costs.
 Any profits generated are either ploughed back into the running of the next Fair or donated to local causes.
 Past donations have included the Scanner Appeal, the commissioning of the Memorial Gardens gates and the Sea Cadets for a new defibrillator.
-The Downton Christmas tree and lights are also donated to the village by the Cuckoo Fair.
+The Downton Christmas tree and lights were donated to the village by the Cuckoo Fair until 2020.

 8. A Cuckoo Fair princess is chosen each year and she must either live within the Parish boundary or attend a local school.
 There used to be a Cuckoo Fair Prince who became a Cuckoo Fair King the next year but difficulties with recruitment meant that this didn’t last.